codzo/phpcodesniffer-git-hook/README.md

 ```bash
 composer install
 ```
+During the process a new git hook will be applied globally.

 ## Features
-Once installed, `git commit` command will trigger the check of codesniffer.
+Once installed, `git commit` command will trigger the check of codesniffer on your repo.
 If it's something codesniffer can fix it will fix the problem automatically.